pedrocrisp/NGS-pipelines/smallRNAseqPipe1/README.md

 Steps 02-scythe.sh requires the file "truseq_adapters.fasta" to be in the script directory or a symbolic link to it

+Steps 03-cutadapt.sh requires the file "adapter.txt" to be in the working directory or a symbolic link to it

 Steps 05-bowtie2.sh requires a symbolic link called "bowtie2_refdir" to the folder containing the index files, those files must have the prefix "TAIR10_allchr"

 On the server: